Equine healing program for ADF veterans

-Equine Healing has huge health benefits for individuals experiencing mental health issues such as depression, anxiety or posttraumatic stress disorder (PTSD).
+Equine Healing has proven health benefits for individuals experiencing mental health issues

 Course attendees (with the support of our equine team) work through a range of practical interactions such as grooming, feeding and groundwork exercises with our horses.
 By allowing participants to connect and care for our beautiful horses they gain the trust and respect of the horse, and in turn for themselves instilling confidence and self-worth.